factcheckerr/FAVEL/README.md

 =
 <i>Fact Validation Ensemble Learner</i>

+We present FAVEL, a fact-checking approach that relies on ensemble learning to combine several knowledge-graph-based fact-checking approaches.
+It is based on an ensemble learning algorithm to combine the prediction results of the different fact-checking approaches.
 The vision of this project is to explore the possibility to train a supervised machine learning algorithm based on the results of several fact validation approaches.

 To achieve this vision this project offers:
 * A software which can automatically
     1. Validate a dataset on multiple fact validation approaches
     2. Use the results of the fact validation approaches to train a supervised machine learning algorithm
     3. Validate the dataset on the trained machine learning model
-* Two datasets that can be used for evaluation
+* Four datasets that can be used for evaluation are [**here**](Datasets/README.md).

 # Structure of the Repository